John Edward McGinty

-John Edward McGinty was a securities analyst and investment banker in the New York City and Chicago banking world from 1970 to 2011.
+John Edward McGinty (1946 – October 14, 2011) was an American securities analyst and investment banker in the New York City and Chicago from 1970 to 2011.
 Initially covering farm and construction equipment, he added engineering and construction companies, maintaining industry rankings in both areas.
-Employed out of business school by H. C. Wainwright and Company, he worked for 35 years for First Boston/Credit Suisse Group AG.
+Employed out of business school by H. C. Wainwright and Company, he worked for 35 years for Credit Suisse First Boston.
 He ended his career as a senior advisor in mergers and acquisitions for the Chicago investment banking team of UBS.

+Early years

-Born in 1946 in St. Louis, Missouri to John and Glenella Davison McGinty, he was the fourth of six children, the only son.
+McGinty was born in 1946 in St. Louis, Missouri, to John and Glenella Davison McGinty as the fourth of six children, the only son.
 His father was vice president of marketing for the Ralston Purina Company and his mother was a homemaker.
 He graduated from Kirkwood High School in 1964 and, in 1968, received a bachelor's degree in political science from Northwestern University.
 He was a member of the Chi Psi fraternity.
 In 1968, he enlisted in the U. S. Army reserves and completed basic training as a chaplain's assistant prior to matriculating at the University of Chicago, where in 1970 he gained a master's degree in business administration.